 Settlements

 In general, the current approach described in the ERCOT Nodal Protocols for AS imbalance settlements for ORDC will be employed for the settlement of AS in Real-Time.
 The changes from the current approach will be that each AS type will have its own AS imbalance settlement.
 Each AS type will have a 15 minute MCPC that is computed as a time-weighted average of the individual RT Market (i.e., 5 minute) AS MCPCs.

+There will be checks on comparing the 5 minute average of the integrated HSL with the sum of the energy Base Points and AS Awards to ensure that Resources are providing sufficient capacity between consecutive SCED executions.

+The 15 minute Settlement Interval AS MCPC is calculated as:

+RTASMCPC = (WF y * RTASSP y)

+The AS imbalance settlement for a given AS type is calculated as:

+ASImbalanceAmount ($) =

+0.25*(DAASAwd – RTASAvgAwd)*RTASMCPC

+RTASAvgAwd = (WF y * RTASAwd y)

+WF y = TLMP y / TLMP y